deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 The Importance of Pop Pop Ret
 ---
 Awesome!
 We can control what gets stored in the SEH chain.
-You may be asking yourself "How are we going to leverage this information?"
+You may be asking yourself, "How are we going to leverage this information?"
 Remember when I talked about the location of SEH when an exception occurs?
 The value is `esp+8`.
 This is where that tidbit of information comes in handy.
 Let's take a step back and remember how assembler commands work for a second.

 A `pop` instruction will generally remove a register off of the stack.
 The stack (for our purposes here) grows downward to lower memory addresses.
 When a `pop` instruction is executed, the value of the current stack pointer (ESP) **INCREASES** by 4 bytes.
 A `ret`, or return, instruction will load the current value of the stack pointer into the instruction pointer (EIP).